spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: SpotAgent being offline will not process Spot PC automation on Spotmgr1.

-**Resolving SpotAgent alerts:** Connect to the Spotmgr1 server and open Task Manager, then restart the service
+**Resolving SpotAgent Alerts:** Connect to the Spotmgr1 server and open Task Manager, then restart the service

 ##### Windows Defender Service:
 Description: Windows Defender delivers antivirus and security services for a VM